We are happy you are thinking of volunteering at the Quinta da Luz and look forward to meeting you as you come to help in its continuing evolution.

 Working times can be flexible and are usually determined by weather and what needs to be done.
 When you arrive let us know your preferences and what you wish to learn and we will take these into consideration when planning work.

 As you may have gathered there is ongoing creation and evolution underway and so maintenance at the Quinta!
 Work includes gardening, pruning, weeding, water channel clearing, ground preparation, planting, cleaning ponds, wood chopping and stacking, pine needle collecting and bramble clearing to name a few.
 Depending on the season you may find yourself preparing ground, planting, picking or sowing seeds, and then there are our olive trees to tend!
 Picking the olives is usually from the end of November on.
-In August and September the focus is usually on irrigating, harvesting and processing produce such as tomatoes, peppers, aubergines, melon, sweet potatoes etc..
+In August and September the focus is usually on irrigating, harvesting and processing our abundant produce such as tomatoes, peppers, aubergines, melon, sweet potatoes etc..

 Each year in November or early December we pick the olives on our 84 trees.
 Since our first picking in December 2013, the record of kilos picked and olive oil returned from the lagar is: